os-climate/osc-dm-mesh-doc/README.md

    - Perform natural language searches within the Ecosystem Platform to discover products and artifacts based on specified criteria

-These capabilities enable comprehensive management of data products and users within the Ecosystem Platform environment, streamlining the process of data sharing and consumption across diverse data domains and user roles.

 ### osc-dm-product-srv: Ecosystem Platform Data Product Agent (server)

 [osc-dm-product-srv](https://github.com/os-climate/osc-dm-product-srv)